neoforged/Documentation/docs/advanced/extensibleenums.md

 #### Constructor

-The constructor must be specified as a method descriptor and must only contain the parameters visible in the source code, omitting the hidden constant name and ordinal parameters
+The constructor must be specified as a method descriptor and must only contain the parameters visible in the source code, omitting the hidden constant name and ordinal parameters.

 #### Parameters